ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

 - `i2c_get_capabilities`:
   - Fills the contents of the `i2c_capabilities_t` parameter
 - `i2c_frequency`:
+  - Returns the actual frequency that will be used.
   - Sets the frequency to use for the transfer.
   - Must leave all other configuration unchanged.
 - `i2c_timeout`: